Projects per year

 - Decision support environments

-I lead the UKRI EnergyREV programme.
+He is the Principal Investigator leading the UKRI EnergyREV programme.
 This brings together 22 universities and 32 investigators to deliver novel research and innovation that will accelerate the uptake, value and impact of Smart Local Energy Systems.
 EnergyREV is a key component of the UK Industrial Strategy Challenge Fund’s Prospering from the Energy Revolution (PFER) programme.
 PFER intends to prove investable, scalable local business models using integrated approaches to deliver cleaner, cheaper energy services.

 My teaching activities cover intelligent systems, distributed intelligence in power systems, smart grids, condition monitoring, and diagnostic systems.